Solving SMTP Email Problems with Django Programs

 send_mail(subject, message, email_from, recipient_list)

-Configuration of SMTP Settings in Django's settings.py
+SMTP settings configuration in Django's settings.py

 Python Django Configuration